naveenagarwal/video_to_mp3/README.md

 VideoToMp3.new.connvert_to_mp3("\path\to\video\file", "outputfile_name", "\destination\path")

-if you do not providethe output filename and destination path then inputfile name is set as outputfile name and "mp3_files" directory get created if you do not provide the destination path
+if you do not provide the output filename and destination path then inputfile name is set as outputfile name and "mp3_files" directory get created if you do not provide the destination path

 you can find the converted file at destination\path\outputfile_name.mp3